AdamMa2000/cse15l-lab-reports/LabReport4.md

 1. Type in **ls**；<Enter> //*List all files in Lab7*
 2. vim ListExamples.java；<Enter> //*Open the ListExamples.java file in Vim*
 3. /index1；<enter> //*Search “index1”*
-4. nnnnnnnnn; C+E //*I pressed the n key 9 times and found the "index1" that needed to be modified.
+4. nnnnnnnnn; c + e //*I pressed the n key 9 times and found the "index1" that needed to be modified.
 Pressing the C and E keys simultaneously deleted "index1"*
 5. Type in **index2** //*Enter "index2"*
-6. <Esc>；：wq //*Save and exit*
+6. <Esc> ：wq //*Save and exit*

 screenshot:
 ![cd](LabReport4(5).jpg)